rxaviers/globalize/README.md

 </script>
 ```

-A normal precompiled Globalize application using the runtime modules looks like:
+A precompiled Globalize application using the runtime modules looks like:

 ```html
 <script src="globalize-runtime.js"></script>